GhoweVege/home-assistant.io/source/_integrations/vegehub.markdown

 The VegeHub can be connected to WiFi *without* the need of additional apps or cloud accounts.
 When powered on, the VegeHub creates a WiFi access point called "Vege_XX_XX" where the XX are different for each device.
 Simply connect to this network from a phone, tablet, or other similar device.
 The default passphrase to connect to the access point is ```vegetronix```.
 This can (and should) be changed in the WiFi settings.

-Once connected to the the network, you should automatically be directed by your device to log in to the network.
+Once connected to the network, you should automatically be directed by your device to log in to the network.
 Follow the prompt to be directed to the VegeHub's WiFi setup page, where you can scan for available networks, put in your WiFi network's credentials, change the device's name, and change the access point password.
 Press "Apply" and your VegeHub will reset the network connection and try to connect to the credentials you put in.

 ### Integration